 The AC Saver Day-Ahead program (ACSDA) is a voluntary program that utilizes thermostats to reduce air-conditioning use.
 Thermostat settings are adjusted when events are triggered.
-The AC Saver Day-Of program (ACSDO) is a voluntary Air Conditioner ("AC") cycling program that utilizes one-way Direct Load Control switches to obtain predictable load reduction.
+The AC Saver Day-Of program (ACSDO) is an Air Conditioner ("AC") cycling program that utilizes one-way Direct Load Control switches to obtain predictable load reduction.
 The air conditioner unit is cycled off based on customer's elected cycling option.
-Residential100% or 50%, Commercial 30% or 50%.
+Residential 100% or 50%, Commercial 30% or 50%.
 Both programs are available to all residential customers and commercial customers with central air conditioning in SDG&E's territory.
 AC Saver is operational from April 1st to October 31st each year.
 Program operation hours are Monday through Sunday from 12 P.M. to 9 P.M.
 Events may range from two to four hours with a 20 event, 80-hour annual maximum per program, or 24 hours per month.
+Five called on Sundays, Holidays or after the maximum events per month has been reached will be considered Emergency Only Events.
+There is no limit on the number of Emergency Only Events called due to CAISO Alerts and/or CAISO Emergencies and for Utility system emergencies.

-Five additional events may be called for emergency CAISO or local emergency purposes.
-Participants receive an annual incentive of \$20 for participating in the thermostat program and those with direct load control switches receive an SDG&E annual bill credit in December for enrollment in the program based on air conditioner tonnage and cycling option elected.
+Emergency Only Events: An Emergency Only Event is defined as an event that is called due to a CAISO alert or local Utility emergency when the program would not otherwise be available.
+For example, events additional events may be called for emergency CAISO or local emergency purposes.
+Participants on the day ahead program receive a year end annual incentive of \$20 for participating in the thermostat program and those on the day of program with a direct load control switches receive an SDG&E annual bill credit in December for enrollment in the program based on air conditioner tonnage and cycling option elected.